Poincare: Recommending Publication Venues via Treatment Effect Estimation: Proposed Method

 \section{Proposed Method}

-In a nutshell, our proposed method, \textsc{Poincare}, considers choosing a publication venue as a \emph{treatment} and the number of citations a paper receives as an \emph{outcome}, and it estimates a potential outcome using a causal inference method.
+In a nutshell, our proposed method, \textsc{Poincare}, considers choosing a publication venue as a \emph{treatment} and the number of citations a paper receives as an \emph{outcome}, and it estimates a potential outcome with the aid of a treatment effect estimation framework.
 To build effective methods, we need to consider the following facts.

-\begin{itemize} \item \textbf{Different laws.} The law of outcomes differs from venue to venue.
-In other words, different venues have different preferences.
-For example, scalability is important in data mining conferences, while sample efficiency is important in machine learning conferences.
-Different preferences are confirmed in the experiments (Observations 4 and 6). \item \textbf{Selection biases.} There exist selection biases in choosing publication venues.
+\begin{itemize} \item \textbf{Different laws.} Different venues have different preferences.
+For example, scalability is important in data mining and information retrieval conferences, while sample efficiency is important in machine learning conferences.
+Different preferences are confirmed in the experiments (Observations 4 and 9). \item \textbf{Selection biases.} There exist selection biases in choosing publication venues.
 This is confirmed in the experiments (Observation 1). \end{itemize}